webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **VM (Virtual Machine)**: Creating copies of virtual machines for redundancy and failover.
 - **On-Premises vs. Cloud**: Deciding whether to host resources and services locally (on-premises) or in cloud environments.
 - **Backup Types**:
-- **Full**: Copying all data in a backup operation.
+- **Full**: Copying all data in a backup operation no matter what archive bit says.
+Clears archive bit on all files.
 - **Incremental**: Backing up only the changes made since the last backup.
+Clears archive bit.
 - **Snapshot**: Capturing the current state of a system or data at a specific point in time.
 - **Differential**: Backing up the changes made since the last full backup.
+Does not clear archive bit.
 - **Tape**: Storing data on magnetic tape cartridges.
 - **Disk**: Storing backups on hard drives or other disk storage.
 - **Copy**: Creating an exact duplicate of data for backup.